 In the first three months you participate in the creation, development, structuring, and writing of a complete original script from scratch.
 This begins your training.
 Seeing the entire process orients you as to how each tool fits into the overall technique, which is crucial for an apprentice.
 You do this virtually in the tightly structured video course where you apprentice as I’m building an original thriller.
 We have specific teaching techniques where you handle every scrap of information that goes into the story, giving you deep experience with each tool.

-The Techniques & Principles course is continuously ongoing, with the focus on building real scripts as the central instructional process.
+Course 2: Techniques & Principles (18 months) is continuously ongoing, with the focus on building real scripts as the central instructional process.
 So you may well join us while we’re right in the middle of solving the ending for a romantic comedy script.
-Because you’ve been through the entire process in Tools & Fundamentals, you can join right in and know what you’re doing.
+Because you’ve been through the entire process in Course 1: Tools & Fundamentals (3 months), you can join right in and know what you’re doing.

 Not at all.
 Any level of writer can join the program.
 We have professional writers who want more technique, and we have absolute raw beginners with only the desire to write.
 The course is designed to be challenging for an experienced writer and demanding for a novice, but anyone can absolutely do it.

 The main focus is on the core of dramatic writing which covers all three disciplines, but it does not focus explicitly on any one of them.
 You’ll be so well-trained in the craft of the dramatist that you’ll be able to tackle any genre in any medium when you’re done.

 No, but you do work on building and writing scripts constantly, and to graduate you write an entire script yourself.
 But the idea comes from the “idea bin” within the program.
 It’s easier to master the tools and thought processes if you’re not intensely attached to a script.
 It keeps the process focused on pure craft, which makes it considerably easier to teach and to learn.